actuator-finance/Actuator-Docs/docs/actuatorToken/tokenomics.md

 ### Team Allocation

 25% (250,000,0000 ACTR) of the total token supply is reserved for the team to ensure long-term commitment and ongoing development support.
-This is distributed over three years and follows a similar schedule to the farming distribution to ensure team allocation never exceeds 25% at any point in time.
+This is distributed over three years and follows a similar schedule to the farming distribution to ensure the team allocation never exceeds 25% at any point in time.
 This distribution is scheduled as follows:

 - **Year 1**: 116,000,000 tokens
 - **Year 2**: 83,000,000 tokens